glynnbird/birdreader/README.md

 ### Full-text search

-BirdRead supports full-text search of articles by utilising Cloudant's full-text capability.
+BirdReader supports full-text search of articles by utilising [Cloudant's full-text capability](https://cloudant.com/for-developers/search/).
 A Lucene index is created to allow the articles' titles and descriptions to searchable.
 A simple form on the top bar allows the user to search the collected articles with ease.
 N.B if you are using a non-Cloudant backend (e.g. plain CouchDB), then the search facility will not work.

 ### Scraping articles